Granville Barrere: Early life and education

+Career

-He was admitted to the bar in Chillicothe, Ohio, in 1853 and commenced practice in Marion, Arkansas.
+Barrere was admitted to the bar in Chillicothe, Ohio, in 1853 and commenced practice in Marion, Arkansas.
 He moved to Bloomington, Illinois, in 1855, and then to Canton, Illinois, the same year, and continued the practice of his profession.

 He served as member of the city board of education.
 He served as member of the board of supervisors of Canton.

+Later life and death

 Barrere was elected as a Republican to the Forty-third Congress (March 4, 1873–March 3, 1875).
 He was an unsuccessful candidate for renomination in 1874.
 He resumed the practice of law.
 He died in Canton, Illinois, January 13, 1889.
 He was interred in Greenwood Cemetery in Canton.